merspieler/skill-flight-gear-copilot/README.md

 This skill acts as an copilot for flight gear that assists you by following your voice commands.

 This skill is still under active development.
-Currently in work:
-* Rework of the checklist system

 ## Requirements
 FlightGear version 2018.1 or above.